prathik/Google-Login/README.md

 Edit login-page.php to change how the page the redirects to Google/has a button to authenticate to be changed.

 Edit invalid-email.php to change the error message which comes when the user logs in with the wrong email id.

+To enforce login go to the settings page of Google Login (present under the plugins tab in Wordpress Admin menu) and check the **Is login required?** checkbox.

 Updating
 --------